niw/clang_plugins/examples/README.md

 Build the project by using CMake, then open `Example.xcodeproj` in Xcode.

-Select default scheme and analyze it.
+Select the default scheme and analyze it.
 You may see a custom analyzer error on `example.m`.